 How to Get a Job as a Pharmacy Technician

-There are several avenues job-seeking pharmacy technicians can take.
-“First of all there’s advanced certification programs, some of which our association offers, where a technician can get specialized in different areas and go into specialized practice areas,” Johnston says.
-Students contemplating pharmacy school should consider part-time careers as technicians.
-“Before they commit to a six-year college education program, it’s always a great opportunity to get some experience and make sure that is a career path that you are interested,” he says.
+There are several avenues job-seeking pharmacy technicians can take, including advanced certification programs for technicians who want to specialize in an area, such as drug therapy, pharmacy law or medical distribution.
+Johnston says students contemplating pharmacy school should consider part-time careers as technicians.
+“Before they commit to a six-year college education program, it’s always a great opportunity to get some experience and make sure that is a career path that you are interested [in],” he says.
 “And it also provides a great job while you’re in school, so you’re studying and learning that material in a practical setting as well.”

 What is the Job Like?

 A pharmaceutical technician’s work might vary from day to day, and Johnston says the job offers a great deal of flexibility.
-Technicians could work nights or weekends, full-time or part-time.
-“There are a lot of pharmacies that operated 24 hours a day—both retail and institutional-based pharmacies—and then there’s also a great amount of flexibility as far as working part-time and full-time,” he says.
-“So really, whatever an individual’s desired schedule is, there’s a potential to find that type of schedule working as a pharmacy technician.”
+“There are a lot of pharmacies that operate 24 hours a day – both retail and institutional-based pharmacies – and then there’s also a great amount of flexibility as far as working part time and full time,” he says.
+“So really, whatever an individual’s desired schedule is, there’s potential to find that type of schedule working as a pharmacy technician.”

-The job has its share of stresses.
+However, the job has its share of stresses.
 “It’s a very demanding job.
 It’s a very serious job that requires a lot of accuracy,” Johnston says.
-Still, the profession comes with its share of rewards.
-Pharmacy technicians play an active part in helping a patient take better care of his or her body.
-They make a noticeable difference in the lives of the people they serve, and Johnston says there is a specific segment of pharmacy technicians who use their careers as stepping stones.
+Still, the profession comes with its rewards.
+Pharmacy technicians play an active part in helping a patient take better care of his or her body, and they make a noticeable difference in the lives of the people they serve.